hucik14/rational-linkages/docs/source/index.rst

 nor the granting authority can be held responsible for them.`

-We would like to thank our colleagues outside the Unit of Geometry and Surveying, who contributed to the development of the toolbox and helped with implementation of their algorithms and suggestions.
+We would like to thank our colleagues outside the Unit of Geometry and Surveying, who contributed to the development of the package and helped with implementation of their algorithms and suggestions.
 These people are namely:

 - **Johannes Gerstmayr**, University of Innsbruck, Austria, for the help with creating the interface to his `Exudyn`_ :footcite:p:`Gerstmayr2023` software.
 More on this in section :ref:`exudyn_info`.